spdx/spdx-spec/chapters/3-package-information.md

 ## 7.17 Copyright text field <a name="3.17"></a>

+**Description**

-**3.17.1** Purpose: Identify the copyright holders of the package, as well as any dates present.
+Identify the copyright holders of the package, as well as any dates present.
 This will be a free form text field extracted from package information files.
 The options to populate this field are limited to:

 * Any text related to a copyright notice, even if not complete;
 * `NONE` if the package contains no copyright information whatsoever; or